rolim520/Nine-Tiles-Panic-Solver/README.md

  },
   ```

-### Individual Card Score (Percentile Rank)
+### Individual Card Score (Rank-Based Score)

-A solution's score for a single card is its **percentile rank** for the relevant statistic.
-This normalizes all objectives onto a consistent 0-100 scale where higher is always better.
+A solution's score for a single card is based on the **rank of its statistic's value** among all possible unique values for that statistic.
+This method normalizes all objectives onto a consistent 0-100 scale, where the score represents how good a value is relative to its other possible outcomes, regardless of how frequently each outcome occurs.

-  * **`max` type cards** (e.g., "Most houses"): The score is the direct percentile.
-A 98th percentile solution gets a score of 98.
+  * **`max` type cards** (e.g., "Most houses"): The score is the direct rank-based percentile.
+A value with the highest rank gets a score of 100.
-    $Score = Percentile$
+    $Score = RankPercentile$
-  * **`min` type cards** (e.g., "Fewest roads"): The score is the inverse of the percentile.
-A solution in the 10th percentile for roads (meaning it has very few) gets a score of 90.
+  * **`min` type cards** (e.g., "Fewest roads"): The score is the inverse of the rank-based percentile.
+A value with the lowest rank gets a score of 100.
-    $Score = 100 - Percentile$
+    $Score = 100 - RankPercentile$

 ### Combined Score (Geometric Mean)